Updates

 Default (Out of Box) Settings

-- Note: If update errors persist, reset all updates in the configuration tab to restore all Microsoft Update Services to their default settings, reinstalling them from their servers.
+- Notes: This removes custom update settings previously applied by Winutil.
+If update errors continue, use the reset option in the Config tab to restore Microsoft Update services to their default state.

 Security (Recommended) Settings